abc-research/cook2020/_pages/data.md

 ![one recording split into 30 seconds and many files per segment](/cook2020/assets/images/datastructure.png)

 The training data folder contains five folders: left hip, right arm, right wrist, left wrist and mocap.
 Each folder contains the same number of files, one per segment.
 The name of the file identifies the subject and the segment id.
-Figure 1 shows the example of segment 9 represented in all five folders.
+The next figure shows the example of segment 9 represented in all five folders.

 ![folder structure shows 5 folders with one file in each](/cook2020/assets/images/folder_structure.png)